 Thandai And Lassi: The city overflows with milk and so you will find these across the city in every nook and corner!

-Laaiya Chana or Bhel: This is similar to what Jhalmuri and Bhelpuri but it has soaked boiled chana instead of puffed rice.
+Laaiya Chana or Bhel: This is similar to Jhalmuri and Bhelpuri but it has soaked boiled chana instead of puffed rice.
 If you are making Bhel, then you add bhel to the above chana.

 Baati Chokha: is another tasty street snack in Varanasi too.
 Baati is a wheat ball with sattu stuffing and Chokha is a mash of brinjal and potatoes mixed with various spices.